getgrav/grav-plugin-taxonomylist/README.md

     tag: [tag1, tag2]
 ```

-> Note: If you want to see this plugin in action, have a look at our [Blog Site Skeleton](http://github.com/grav/grav-skeleton-blog-site/archive/master.zip)
+> NOTE: If you want to see this plugin in action, have a look at our [Blog Site Skeleton](http://github.com/grav/grav-skeleton-blog-site/archive/master.zip)

 # Config Defaults
 ```